 Hey Darling Ones,

 When it comes to coincidences I hate them in fiction.
 The only thing I hate more in fiction is a coy narrator.
-When I’m reading a book nothing makes me fart-noise while simultaneously giving the thumbs like a stupid coincidence.
+When I’m reading a book nothing makes me fart-noise while simultaneously giving the thumbs down like a stupid coincidence.
 They’re often lazy, obvious, and always annoying.